-Points Discussed 1 NIC ha as developed Capacity Building Programme for the organisation.
+Points Discussed 1 NIC has developed Capacity Building Programme for the organisation.
 The capacity Need assessment is already conducted and calendar for training and non-training interventions are prepared by the organisation.
-These capacity building interventions are already approved by MeitY and DoPT 2 NIC ha s constituted the Capacity Building Unit (CBU) on 30.06.2022 to prepare the annual capacity building plan of NIC.
-2 • the inputs received from the NIC, for 3 years, NIC had already developed Capacity Building Plan for imployees.
-Instead of going through the process from the scratch, as suggested in the CBC presentation, owed keenness to take inputs regarding behavioural capacity building 3 g capacity building interventions at individual level: a) Induction Training Program of about 3 weeks Duration for Scientific Technical Assistants/ Scientist 'B' officials at their entry level b) Technology related courses are conducted under TDP for all Technical Officers and Administrative/Management/Financial Courses are conducted under MDP for both Technical and Administrative Officials c) Year wise compulsory separate course plans are prepared for different levels of officers on topics of regular and emerging tools and technologies, management/Communication/Emotional Intelligence Skills in VidyaKosh - A Learning Management System (LMS) of NIC and Completion status of these courses are monitored regularly for all officers. d) A Webinar platform is created for sharing knowledge among the peer group, updating individual knowledge on the Emerging Technologies, sharing various technical experiences & challenges faced in work, and improving communication skills.
+These capacity building interventions are already approved by MeitY and DoPT 2 NIC has constituted the Capacity Building Unit (CBU) on 30.06.2022 to prepare the annual capacity building plan of NIC.
+2 As per the inputs received from the NIC, for 3 years, NIC had already developed Capacity Building Plan for their employees.
+Instead of going through the process from the scratch, as suggested in the CBC presentation, NIC showed keenness to take inputs regarding behavioural capacity building 3 Existing capacity building interventions at individual level:

+Points Discussed a) Induction Training Program of about 3 weeks Duration for Scientific Technical Assistants/ Scientist 'B' officials at their entry level b) Technology related courses are conducted under TDP for all Technical Officers and Administrative/Management/Financial Courses are conducted under MDP for both Technical and Administrative Officials c) Year wise compulsory separate course plans are prepared for different levels of officers on topics of regular and emerging tools and technologies, management/Communication/Emotional Intelligence Skills in VidyaKosh - A Learning Management System (LMS) of NIC and Completion status of these courses are monitored regularly for all officers. d) A Webinar platform is created for sharing knowledge among the peer group, updating individual knowledge on the Emerging Technologies, sharing various technical experiences & challenges faced in work, and improving communication skills.
 This webinar session is conducted every working day for half an hour between 1-30 to 2 pm e) Executive briefing: Webinars are arranged (Twice a month) for HODs, HOGs for knowledge transfer on advanced technologies and trends.
-Renowned speakers from Industry, academia (IITs/ IIMs / ISTM/ Other eminent Institutes) 4 Knowl edge Partners of NIC: a) Indian Institute of Technology, Roorkee b) Assam Administrative Staff College (AASC, Guwahati)

-Points Discussed c) Yashwantrao Chavan Academy of Development Administration (YASHADA, Pune) d) ATI HP (HIPA), Shimla e) Institute of Secretariat Training and Management (ISTM) f) National Institute for financial Management (NIFM) 5 a) At organisational level, well defined processes are established. b) Organization is well equipped with infrastructures such as knowledge bank. c) NIC has its own Learning Management System (LMS) to manage and track individual progress.
-6 Major chunk of manpower in NIC is technical cadre.
-To address the of functional aspect of capacity building (procurement, stores, administration, Human resources) , NIC has its internal modules to develop capacity.
-7 NIC is planning to share their existing capacity building plan with NISG and asking for inputs specific to behavioural aspects of capacity building.
-Next Step 8 After internal discussion, NIC to share their existing capacity building plan with NISG and schedule meeting with NISG to take future course of action.
+Renowned speakers from Industry, academia (IITs/ IIMs / ISTM/ Other eminent Institutes) 4 edge Partners of NIC: Indian Institute of Technology, Roorkee - Assam Administrative Staff College (AASC, Guwahati) - Yashwantrao Chavan Academy of Development Administration (YASHADA, Pune) - ATI HP (HIPA), Shimla f) Institute of Secretariat Training and Management (ISTM) National Institute for financial Management (NIFM) 5 a) At organisational level, well defined processes are established.
+5 a) b) Organization is well equipped with infrastructures such as knowledge bank. c) NIC has its own Learning Management System (LMS) to manage and track individual progress.
+6 chunk of manpower in NIC is technical cadre.
+To address the of functional aspect of capacity building Ŭ - rement, stores, administration, Human resources), NIC has its internal modules to develop capacity.
+7 planning to share their existing capacity building plan with NISG and asking for inputs specific to oural aspects of capacity building.
+1 Next Step 8 After ir ternal discussion, NIC to share their existing capacity building plan with NISG and schedule meeting SG to take future course of action.

-Meeting with Cyber Law Division

-Date: 5th July 2022, Time: 15:00- 15:45
+Minutes of Meeting Meeting with Cyber Law Division Date: 5th July 2022, Time: 15:00- 15:45